How Much Does It Cost to Install Metal Roofing?

 Is It Cheaper to Install a Metal Roof or a Shingle Roof?

 Generally, a metal roof costs more than a shingle one.
-Compared to the figures above, a 2,000-square-foot asphalt shingle roof comes in at about $6,000 to $10,500 (CAD 8,023 to CAD 13,371) installed, according to HomeGuide.
+Compared to the figures above, a 2,000-square-foot asphalt shingle roof comes in at about $6,000 to $10,000 (CAD 8,143 to CAD 13,572) installed, according to HomeGuide.

-How Long Does a Metal Roof Last?
+How Long Does a New Metal Roof Last?

 Furthermore, metal roofs can withstand rain and adverse weather more robustly than asphalt shingles, making them a good option for homeowners living in more extreme climates who want to avoid leaks or replacing their roofs too often.
-Metal roofing systems also hold up better in the snow than most other roof types because of the smooth surface that doesn't allow large amounts of snow to accumulate, which can cause the roof to buckle.
+Metal roofing systems also hold up better in the snow than most other roof types because the smooth surface doesn't allow large amounts of snow to accumulate, which could cause the roof to buckle.

 All CAD conversions are based on the exchange rate on the date of publication.